bluemi39/lab-06-javascript-conditionals/README.md

-this is the lab 6 work.
+This is lab 06...
+It's about JavaScript conditionals.